ScrumDoLLC/scrumdo-static/legacyfree.md

 ---
 layout: default
-title: ScrumDo -Lock in for a yearly low price!!
+title: ScrumDo - Legacy free plan changes
 ---

 # Free Plan Changes

 ScrumDo users are great!
-We've been offering free plans for users since we started.
+We've been offering free plans for users since we started almost 4 years ago.
 When we started, our free plans were much more generous than they are now, but we had grandfathered in those old free plans when we changed.